 Above-ground pools are a type of swimming pool which comes in many varieties from the Jacuzzi-type pool made from bricks, fiberglass, or stone – to the do-it-yourself pool made from steel and tarpaulin sheets.
 Whatever your above-ground pool is made out of, it requires different degrees of maintenance.
 For newbies, this article will provide you with a brief introduction to the basics of above-ground pool maintenance.

 For starters, if your above-ground pool is constructed out of solid materials, especially if the whole is made from quarried rock (which is the most popular kind of design today), then you’ll have to take extra care of it.
 Above-ground pool maintenance tips for these types of pools involve practically the same strategies used to clean below-ground pools.
 Algae, scaling, and dirt are things you absolutely wouldn’t want in an above-ground pool, especially if it’s made out of quarried rocks, as removal of the dirt will be difficult.
-This can be accomplished with the use of automated cleaners which work alongside filters to clean your pool on a programmed basis.
+This can be accomplished through the use of automated cleaners which work alongside filters to clean your pool on a programmed basis.

-The second variant of above-ground pools which are usually inflatable, but most times consists of a metal frame and tarps for the body are even easier to maintain, as a weekly draining and thorough brushing is quite enough to keep it good as new.
+The second variant of above-ground pools which are usually inflatable, but most times consists of a metal frame and tarps for the body are even easier to maintain, as a weekly draining and thorough brushing are quite enough to keep it good as new.
 To remove and avoid possible build-up, brushing the tarpaulin and drying it prior to storage should be observed.
 Since pools made from quarried rocks require more upkeep than the inflatable or assembled types, above-ground pool maintenance tips focus on the care and upkeep of the former types in more detail.

 For solid above-ground pools, there are three maintenance tips which should always be observed to ensure that your pool is as clean as can be: